Jivan052/CompR-Research-pipeline/README.md

-# Composio Toolkit Research — 100 Apps
+# CompR: Realtime research pipeline — 100 Apps

 > **Important — read this first.** The `data/research_results.json` shipped in this repo
 > was **not** produced by running `run_pipeline.py`.
 It was produced by directly